Tour

 Signage:

 Signage is good the entire length.
-The square sign on the left says
+The square sign on the left says NOK

-the top right are for the Elbe bike path that we take from Glückstadt to
+are usually on signs.
+The signs on the top right are for the Elbe bike path that

-Brunsbüttel.
-The other picture on the right is one of several informational
+we take from Glückstadt to Brunsbüttel.
+The other picture on the right is one of

-signs we find along the way.
+several informational signs we find along the way.

 With the exception of the pranks of prepubescent boys, every time you need a sign to help you find your way it is there.
 When there are none or when they point the wrong way, I blame the prepubescent boys.
 I know, many years ago, I was one.
 If that is not bad enough, so was my brother; but that is another story.